 The Edmond J. Safra Research Lab is currently conducting a five year project to study institutional corruption.
 The Lab currently supports a large number of projects that investigate the nature of institutional corruption through a variety of different contexts.
-Read more about the projects the Center supports below by clicking on a topic, or read summaries from the 2010-2011 seminar.
+Read more about the projects the Center supports below by clicking on a topic, or read summaries from the 2010-2011 and 2012-2013 seminar.

 MEDICAL TRAINEES AND THE PHARMACEUTICAL INDUSTRY: A NATIONAL SURVEY